 The implementation programme for community tourism requires a significant partnership effort between national agencies, communities, the private sector and NGOs.
-Success in generating community benefits from community tourism while respecting national policies and local values will depend on commitments from all interested parties to this partnership effort.
+Achieving success in generating community benefits from community tourism while respecting national policies and local values will depend on commitments from all interested parties in this partnership effort.